 When embedding a Popdock widget into an external application, some applications allow for parameters.
 Parameters are values contained within a selected list/widget that can be passed through to an end destination, which in turn can filter the widget to be contextual to the page the widget is displayed on.
 For example, if we are embedding a Popdock widget containing ERP Invoice data into an Account page within a CRM, we can pass a parameter of Account Number so the widget is filtered and only shows invoices for the Account on display.
 We will dive into how to set up Widget Parameters below.

-To locate the Parameters section of a widget, you first need to create a widget or edit the widget you plan on adding a parameter to.
-Under the left Settings menu from the Edit widget page, click Parameters.
+To locate the environment section of a widget, edit the widget you plan on adding a parameter to.
+Then select Widget from the left navigation pane.

-The parameters page will allow you to publish a widget to some connectors using the Connector drop down menu, such as Business Central, Zendesk, or Salesforce.
+The widget page will allow you to publish a widget to some connectors using the Connector drop-down menu, such as Business Central, Zendesk, or Salesforce.
 If you are not using one of these, you can select None for the Connector.

 From the Connector dropdown, select the connector you want to publish the widget to.